-Have the uncertainties of the state of the world and the economy being weighing you down?
+Have uncertainties in the state of the world and the economy weighed you down?
 You can find a reassuring Hope in God.
-Learn how to embrace that hope in today's blog.
+Learn how to embrace that hope in this devotional.

 A God Who is Our Hope

 “Now faith is the substance of things hoped for,